IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/toolbar.md

 ### Actions

-The `GridToolbarTitle` is where users can place actions/interactions in relation to the parent grid.
+The `GridToolbarActions` is where users can place actions/interactions in relation to the parent grid.
 As with the title portion of the toolbar, users can provide anything inside that template part, including the default toolbar interaction components.